 1. REQUIRED: Title Page and Proposal Narrative Your proposal narrative may not exceed 5 pages in length using 12-point Times font and 1-inch margins.

 Title page(NOT included in the 5 page limit): Please create a title page with the following information:

 Name of team/name of venture

-Listing of E-Team members including name, degree sought, and year of expected graduation for each person
+List of each team member.
+Include: name, degree sought month and year of expected graduation